moonrepo/schematic/README.md

 _for each_ [partial configuration](#partials) to be merged.

 Validation can be applied on a per-setting basis with the `validate` attribute field, which requires a path to a function to call.
-Furthermore, some functions are factories which can be called to produce a validator.

 ```rust
 #[derive(Config)]